We are located at the epicentre of marine biodiversity, at the heart of the Coral Triangle

-Misool Eco Resort is located at the epicentre of marine biodiversity, at the heart of the Coral Triangle.
-There simply are no richer reefs on earth, and our 1220 sq km (465 sq mi/300,000 acre) No-Take Zone ensures that this region will be preserved for generations to come.
+There simply are no richer reefs on earth, and our 1220 sq km (465 sq mi/300,000 acre) Marine Protected Area ensures that this region will be preserved for generations to come.

 Our first No-Take Zone was established in late 2005, encompassing 425 sq km of reef surrounding our resort island in Southeast Misool.
 The area was leased directly from the local village of Yellu, located outside the No-Take Zone.
 Unlike the rest of Indonesia, Papuan villages retain traditional tenure rights over the sea.
 The villages of Raja Ampat have a long tradition of opening and closing fishing seasons to maximise their yield, called 'sasi.'